Record Bar: 1980s

 Record Bar opened its 100th store in Haywood Mall in Greenville, South Carolina, in 1980.
 The 20th Anniversary Convention theme was "Record Bar Goes Platinum", highlighted by the presentation of the first Bertha K. Bergman Award, given to Jackie Brown.
 Sales climbed to $56 million.
 Blank videotape appeared in stores for the first time.
 In the midst of an economic recession, Record Bar opened 34 new stores in 1981.
 Dolphin Records wais launched, with Brice Street's Rise Up In The Night the first release.
 The first Surf-About was held.
 Record World saluted Record Bar in a special 40 page section.
 The convention theme was "Record Bar Goes to Summer Camp".

 By 1982, Record Bar employed over 1,300 people with 140 stores in the chain.
 The first employee handbook, The Inside Straight, was published.
 Video games were introduced in stores.
 A Five-Year Plan was unveiled.
 There was a "Summer Summit" Convention, with the first Vendor Day.
 Christmas holiday sales were the best ever.
 In the following year, Ron Cruickshank was named president and CEO.
 Barrie became chairman of the board and Mr. B chairman emeritus.
 Record Bar-Licorice Pizza Manager Exchange.
 The first Napoleon's Grocery opened in Charlotte.
 It was a Thriller Christmas, with sales up 14% over previous the December.
 "Welcome to Durham" Convention.
+Stevie Ray Vaughan and Double Trouble were among the headliners.
+They also played the following year’s convention in Hilton Head.
 84 in '83.
 In 1984, the first shipments left midAMERICA Distributors, Inc., Record Bar's new video distribution company.
 A new store prototype opened in Colorado Springs' Citadel Mall (#110).
 Tracks Video opened in Virginia Beach.
 The second Napoleon's Grocery opened, in Durham.
 The $100 million sales goal was surpassed, with 17 stores at $1 million plus annually.